curvednebula/curvednebula.com/src/photocurves/README.md

 - **Basic controls** - brightness, contrast, shadows, highlights, saturation.

-- **Color wheels** - add color to shadows, midtones, or highlights.
+- **Color wheels** - mix any color into shadows, midtones, or highlights or an image.

 - **Layer Masks** - create adjustment layers and draw masks to apply color grading manipulations to a selected area of an image.